Nightwatch/plugin-template/README.md

 ## Code Structure
  * Develop all commands in `src/commands/<command group>`
     * Example: `src/commands/music/PlayCommand.ts`
- * Place any code that isn't a command and doesn't need to be shared outside the module in `src/lib/`
+ * Place any code that isn't a command and doesn't need to be shared outside the plugin in `src/lib/`
- * If you need a non-command to be shared outside your module, it should be placed in the **util** package/repository.
+ * If you need a non-command to be shared outside your plugin, it should be placed in the **util** package/repository.

 ## Code Style
   * Follow the same code style used in the other projects in the repository.